Diamond buyer's guide

 Commitment to Quality Ethical Diamonds

 Linneys are committed to selecting only premium quality diamonds from guaranteed sources.
 The Kimberley Process is a United Nations mandated forum, with a focus on stemming the flow of conflict diamonds into the international market.
-When purchasing a diamond form Linneys, you can be assured you a buying a quality, hand selected stone from a conflict free source.
+When purchasing a diamond from Linneys, you can be assured you a buying a quality, hand selected stone from a conflict free source.